tromey/spidermonkey-unwinder/README.md

 unwinding -- teaching gdb how to work its way up through the frames.
 Second, displaying information about the frames.

+# SpiderMonkey Changes

+I would like to make this work without any SpiderMonkey changes.
+However, currently one change is needed -- I changed some `ThreadLocal` objects (all of them, but really only `js::TlsPerThreadData` is needed) to use `__thread`.
+This avoids an inferior call during unwinding, which would be problematic.

 # Unwinding

 This work relies on the Python unwinding support that was added in